billsix/programmingFromTheGroundUp/docs/source/files.rst

 Know the Concepts
 ~~~~~~~~~~~~~~~~~

--  Describe the lifecycle of a file descriptor.
+-  Describe the life cycle of a file descriptor.

 -  What are the standard file descriptors and what are they used for?